iguessthislldo/opendds-devguide-converter/devguide/getting_started.rst

 Typically, you do not directly invoke the TAO or OpenDDS IDL compilers as above, but let your build system do it for you.
 Two different build systems are supported for projects that use OpenDDS:

-* MPC, the “Make Project Creator” which is used to build OpenDDS itself and the majority of its included tests and example
+* MPC, the “Make Project Creator” which is used to build OpenDDS itself and the majority of its included tests and examples

 * CMake, a build system that’s commonly used across the industry (cmake.org)